Hands down, the best value in the RVing world is the National Parks Senior Pass, officially known as the America the Beautiful Pass

-However, there are many other uses more important to fulltimers and others who spend more than the usual two or three weeks a year touring our country.
+There are many other uses more important to RVers and fulltimers who spend more than the usual two or three weeks a year touring our country.

-On the bottom line there's a place for your Senior Pass number, and a 50% discount on the camping fee.
-Army Corp of Engineers campsites also honor this 50% discount for card holders.
+On the bottom line there's a place for your pass number and a 50% discount on the overnight camping fee.
+Army Corps of Engineers campsites also honor this 50% discount for senior pass cardholders.

-The card will also save you the trouble of going into the ranger station or store to get a permit for National Forest dispersed camping – just display your card on the dash in lieu of the permit.
+The America the Beautiful pass for seniors will also save you the trouble of going into the ranger station or store to get a permit for National Forest dispersed camping – just display your card on the dash in lieu of the permit.

 The only fly in the ointment are concessionaires – private companies that contract with the Federal government to manage campgrounds in national parks and forests.

-They aren't required to accept the pass for a 50% discount, although all the ones I have had experience with do – and I'm talking about three years of fulltiming experience.
-It's just bad business not to honor this pass, so almost all the concessionaires do so.
+They aren't required to accept the pass for a 50% discount, although there are many who do.
+Each concessionaire has a separate agreement for the National Parks Service.
+It's just bad business not to honor this pass, so almost all the concessionaires we've encountered do so.

 Each Monday we publish our RV Lifestyle Newsletter, where we share weekly articles about RV travel that inspire and inform.
 We'll start by sending you a free RV travel checklist.
 Plus, you become one of our Fellow Travelers, which gets you lots of special perks and RV discounts.
 It's totally free!